In this in-depth review, you’ll learn everything you need to know about Made In carbon steel cookware, including:

 What Others Are Saying

-Made In’s 10-inch Blue Carbon Steel Frying Pan was named one of the nine best skillets of 2020 by Chowhound.
+Made In’s 10-inch Blue Carbon Steel Frying Pan was named one of the nine best skillets by Chowhound.

 The wok was named one of the nine best woks on Good Housekeeping’s online magazine.

 While there’s a fair amount of praise for carbon steel, The Wirecutter notes, it’s not for everyone.

 In reference to all carbon steel cookware, not Made In specifically, they say that it’s not as carefree as non-stick, and it doesn’t heat as evenly as fully-clad stainless steel.
 However, it’s still an excellent addition to the conscientious home chef’s collection.

 Yes, you’ll have to do some upfront work with seasoning and maintain it, but if you keep at it, the pans will improve over time.